ghga-de/milestones-docs/49-jackal/technical_specification.md

     and the relations should be reflected in the documentation
   - A first paragraph shows the top level description of the class (obtained from the content schema)
+  - A second paragraph describes the identifier of this class (mentionin the property name and the description as per the schemapack definition)
-  - A second paragraph describes the structure of the content schema.
+  - A third paragraph describes the structure of the content schema.
     The [jsonschema2md](https://pypi.org/project/jsonschema2md/) library
     (or an alternative) is used to automatically translate the content schema with all its structural information and plain text descriptions